Chapter 3. Using Libraries with GCC

 rpath is found in the program’s executable file, the runtime linker will use the

 LD_LIBRARY_PATH environment variable.
-The value of this variable must be changed for each program according to the path where the shared library objects are to be found.
+The value of this variable must be changed for each program.
+This value should represent the path where the shared library objects are located.

 To run the program without